PBIQueryous/TabularEditor-Scripts/README.md

 // Var Measure Folder
 var subFolder = "_Measures\\SubFolder";

-// Script Variable
-// Creates a series of time intelligence measures for each selected measure, i.e. MeasureName = SUM( tbl[column] ) foreach(var m in Selected.Measures)
+// Script Variable: Creates a series of time intelligence measures for each selected measure in the Model foreach(var m in Selected.Measures)
 {